South Korea's Constitutional Court strikes down law banning anti-Pyongyang leafleting

 Citing the tensions between the rival Koreas, the court acknowledged that the law was based on legitimate concerns about the safety of South Korean residents in border areas.
 The majority opinion said the government still would have the ability to keep the activists in check, including police monitoring and intervention, but that it would be wrong to hold the activists responsible for damage and danger directly caused by North Korean provocations.

 Park and other defectors from the North for years have used huge helium-filled balloons to launch leaflets criticizing the leadership of North Korea’s authoritarian ruler, Kim Jong Un, his nuclear weapons ambitions and the country’s dismal human rights record.
-The leaflets are often packaged with U.S. dollar bills. and USB sticks containing information about world news.his latest launch
+The leaflets are often packaged with U.S. dollar bills. and USB sticks containing information about world news.

 North Korea is extremely sensitive about any outside attempt to undermine Kim’s leadership as he maintains tight control over the country’s 26 million people while severely restricting their access to foreign news.